AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap2_Search.rst

 The home page of the portal comprises of a basic search bar at the top, and also provides the option to browse by topic category (default) or by INSPIRE theme.
 Tabs in the header menu give access to the main **search** page and selecting **Cymraeg** will switch users to the welsh version of the catalogue.
-NRW Staff can use the **Sign-in** option to log-in via single sign on to edit and create metadata records where access is allowed and to also access metadata elements that are resticted to public access
-Clicking the portal name on the header menu will return the user to the home page.
+NRW Staff can use the **Sign-in** option to log-in via single sign on to edit and create metadata records where access is allowed and to also access metadata elements that are resticted to public access clicking the portal name on the header menu will return the user to the home page.

 |userdoc_fig_2_1_1_Home|